What is a glaze

 Best color intensity is achieved by using a gloss medium instead of a matte for your glaze mixtures.
-If you use any medium that is satin, semi-gloss or matte, then the product will contain a matte powder – a white powder that creates the matte sheen.
+If you use any medium that is satin, semi-gloss or matte, then the product will contain a matting agent — a white powder that creates the matte sheen.
 This will definitely change the color of your glaze.

 Don’t overbrush a glaze.
-If you overbrush a glaze mixture, in other words continue brushing while the glaze starts to dry and is tacky, it will create a “dirty” appearance.
+If you continue brushing over the glaze area while it starts to dry and is tacky, it will create a “dirty” appearance.
 The glaze won’t appear smooth, but will gunk up and look badly applied.

 Be frugal adding water.
 Adding too much water to your glaze mixture, over 15%, can create a hybrid wash-glaze.
+I rarely add water to my glaze mixtures.
 Washes use water as I mentioned before, while glazes rely more on mediums.
-Water can decrease the gloss of the glaze and therfore decrease the color intensity.
+Water can decrease the gloss of the glaze and therefore decrease the color intensity.

-Reduce lint if using a rag.
+Use lint free rags.
 If you use a rag to apply your glaze, and it is not lint-free, then small particles of the rag may get onto your surface causing a cloudy effect.

 Ideas for mixing palettes